hligon35/sparq-plug/README.md

 - To use root URLs, set APP_BASE_PATH="" in both build/runtime environments and update Render healthCheckPath accordingly.
 - For error pages, add app/error.tsx and app/not-found.tsx if desired.

+Local mailbox provisioning (optional)

+This app can provision email mailboxes on the same server via a script you provide.
+It is wired to the Email Setup wizard when the provider "local" is selected.

+1. Enable and configure via env:

+   - LOCAL_MAILBOX_ENABLED=true
+   - LOCAL_MAILBOX_SCRIPT: absolute path to your provisioning script

+   See .env.local.example for guidance.

+2. Script contract:

+   Your script must accept:

+   `--user <username> --domain <domain> --password <password> [--display-name <name>] [--aliases a,b,c]`

+   The repo includes sample scripts:

+   - server/bin/local-mailbox.sh (bash)
+   - server/bin/local-mailbox.ps1 (PowerShell)

+3. Use it:

+   - Visit /email-setup → select provider "local" → enter mailbox and password → Apply.
+   - The server calls the script and shows the result in the Summary step.

 License
 Proprietary/All rights reserved (update as needed).